saketrule/saketrule.github.io/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}** :wave:,<br>
-I am a graduate student studying Data Science at Harvard University.
-I did my undergraduate education in Computer Science at IIT Tirupati, and am especially interested in Machine learning, Software engineering and computational finance (Physics is my favorite though).
+I am a graduate student studying Data Science at Harvard University, currently interning at Twitter in San Francisco, CA. I did my undergraduate education in Computer Science at IIT Tirupati, and am especially interested in Machine learning, Software engineering and computational finance (Physics is my favorite though).
 I love to read non-fiction and in my free time, you will find me tinkering with the latest and shiniest frameworks, and trying to get a new perspective wherever possible.
 I also enjoy a variety of sports, including Chess, Skiing, Table-tennis and running.

 <br>